Our Parkway Trees

 1. What kinds of trees have been selected?

 Several different varieties of trees have been selected including, Camphor, Magnolia, Chinese Elm, Jacaranda, Frontier Elm, Crepe Myrtle, Brisbane Box, Pioneer Elm and Deodar Cedar.
 You can see which of these trees have been assigned to your block by referring to the attached tree chart and profiles.

 2. Was the Hancock Park Master Tree Plan approved by the City ?

 Yes.
 Parkways in residential areas are considered part of the Public Right of Way but are cared for by the property owner.
 The Hancock Park HPOZ requires approval for plantings and removals for our parkway trees, homeowners provide water for the trees and the HPHA'48 helps maintain and care for the newly planted trees.
 In 2018, the future trees to be planted on our parkways were approved by Urban Forestry, Hancock Park HPOZ Board and City Planner.

 3. Can I choose a different tree for the parkway of my home?
 Can I plant my own trees?
 Can I remove my parkway tree?

-Only the tree species selected for your block can be planted.
-You can plant your own tree if you use a licensed arborist and crew and plant to the City’s specifications.
+Only the tree species selected for your block can be planted on your parkway.
+You can plant your own tree if you use a licensed arborist, crew and plant according to the City’s specifications.
 Homeowners are not allowed to remove existing trees without City/ HPOZ approval which requires a certified arborist’s recommendation, a report on the health of the tree, and a current photograph of the tree.
 No living, healthy tree should ever be removed.